GreyKeenan/dukesup/index.md

 1. Discard 1 card from your hand to the top of your discard pile.
 2. Discard 2 cards from your hand to the top of your discard pile.
 This can only be done if you perform no other actions during your turn.
-You cannot play, swap out dukes, or take your opponent's dukes.
+You cannot play, swap out dukes, or take the opponent's dukes.
 3. Discard 1 card from the top of your draw pile to the *bottom* of your discard pile.
 You cannot look at it.
 4. Discard 1 of *your own* cards from the play area to the top of your discard pile.